How to watch the first presidential debate between Biden and Trump

 CNN also says the microphones will be muted when it's not a candidate's turn to speak, a move intended to limit interruptions.

-Mr. Biden retreated to Camp David with his team to work on debate prep.
+Earlier this week, Mr. Biden retreated to Camp David with his team to work on debate prep.
 Trump, without the duties of the Oval Office, has continued to hold rallies, including one in Racine, Wisconsin, on Tuesday.
+Independent candidate Robert F. Kennedy Jr. did not qualify to participate in the debate.

 Trump and Mr. Biden are virtually tied in the polls following Trump's criminal conviction in Manhattan last month on 34 counts of falsifying business records.
 A majority of likely voters say Trump's conviction isn't a factor in their decision, and issues like inflation and the border are much more important to them.
 Heading into the first debate, the Biden campaign has launched a new TV ad leaning into Trump's status as a "convicted felon."